frankelavsky/academic_homepage/talks/2023-visualizing-knowledge-script.md

 I now had to design and engineer a system that *other* people used to design.
 An interesting new step for me!

-And I thought I had a good handle on accessibility coming into that job.
+And back in 2018, a few other design systems had emerged for visualization, like IBM's.
+But our vision was the first to have robust accessibility built in from the start.

+Accessibility was the majority of my intellectual work for 2.5 years.

 ---

-Colorblind safe palettes and alt text were all I thought I needed to know about to do the job well.
+Initially, colorblind safe palettes and alt text were all I thought our designers and developers needed.
+This was my background.

 But Visa, a company that operates in virtually every country in the world, must comply with every country's accessibility laws.